 Once the problem is identified and logged, then comes the search for its root cause.
-This can be done through investigating the known error database to find other problems that match the one you’re trying to diagnose and seeing if there are any recorded resolutions.
+This can be done by investigating the known error database to find other problems that match the one you’re trying to diagnose and see if there are any recorded resolutions.

 If it’s possible to temporarily fix the problem with a workaround, then this might be the best and fastest course of action.
 It is not a permanent change and should not be used in exchange for resolving the issue, but it can set the technological ship back on course and reduce downtime and disruption until a permanent change resolution is available.
 Just be careful not to accrue too much technical debt.

 After you’ve identified, logged and diagnosed the problem, it’s important to collect that information in a known error record.
 This is where you can go back and look up problems when others arise in your IT and see if it’s one you’ve already handled.

 This makes resolving the problems faster and easier, resulting in less downtime and disruption.

 When you have a resolution for the problem, implement it with standard change procedure and test the resolution to make sure it in fact is working.
 Sometimes this process is carried out through a request for change document, which then must be approved before being implemented.

 Once resolved and tested, the problem can be closed.
 The final bit of paperwork is usually completed by the service desk technician, who makes sure that the details are accurate for future reference.